 Golden milk overnight oats – I really like golden milk so this one is intriguing to me, have you tried golden milk?

 Creamy coffee cashew butter overnight oats – note to self, add instant coffee to grocery list so I can give this one a try!
 And, of course, eat with coffee 🙂

-All of the overnight oats by Eating Bird Food
+All of the make ahead breakfast recipes from Eating Bird Food

 Just like Fit Mitten Kichen, Eating Bird Food has a bunch of really yummy overnight oat recipes — some pretty standard and others really creative!

 Peanut butter overnight oats – IMO peanut butter is meant to be a part of every morning, you can’t go wrong with a pb-based breakfast.